Gampaha Wickramarachchi University of Indigenous Medicine: Other programs

+Ministry of Education (Sri Lanka)

+The Bachelor of Health Science Honours in Biomedical Technology is a highly demanded degree program, as it combines modern medicine with advanced technology to support healthcare innovation.
+Graduates in this field are crucial for maintaining medical equipment, driving research, and implementing technological solutions that directly improve patient care.

+However, the current university offering this program is not suitable to deliver it effectively.
+The institution lacks the necessary facilities, expertise, and infrastructure to meet the academic and professional standards required for a program of this importance.

+As highlighted by the Education Ministry and the expert committee, Biomedical Technology is a modern medicine and technology–oriented discipline, with no relation to Ayurveda or indigenous medicine.
+Therefore, the recommendation is that this program should be absorbed into a more appropriate university—one that can ensure quality education, proper resources, and alignment with national healthcare priorities.

 Gampaha Wickramarachchi Ayurveda Teaching Hospital

 Gampaha Wickramarachchi Sidhayurveda Medical College establish in 1929 by Pandit G.P Wickramarachchi with the aims of improving Ayurveda Medicine and provided treated freely.
-In 1984 it was upgraded to the hospital and on 27 February 2008. it was affiliated by the Department of Ayurveda.
+In 1984 it was upgraded to the hospital and on 27 February 2008, it was affiliated by the Department of Ayurveda.
 At present this hospital has four wards that can accommodate 120 patients.
-In addition there is an out patients department and a pharmacy.
+In addition, there is an outpatient department and a pharmacy.
 This Ayurveda Teaching hospital provides Teaching and training facilities to undergraduate Medical student of the Gampaha Wickramarachchi Ayurveda Institute.